pierre-lammers/Sentinel/dataset/SRS.md

 | 5 | The track has an assigned arrival runway with active AMAN sequencing enabled | Configuration |
 | 6 | The potential sequence position change would not violate minimum time-based separation with preceding or following traffic (TBS_MIN_SEPARATION_TIME) | VSP/Safety Check |

+**Alert Logic:**
+- **When ALL conditions are satisfied:** No alert is generated.
+SKYRADAR automatically adjusts arrival sequence positions for optimal flow management.
+- **When ONE OR MORE conditions are NOT satisfied:** An alert is generated to inform controllers that automatic arrival sequencing cannot be applied, requiring manual intervention.

 **Rationale:** Automated arrival sequencing with time-based separation for traffic flow optimization improves runway throughput and reduces delay while maintaining safety separation.
+Alerts notify controllers when conditions prevent automatic optimization, ensuring awareness of manual intervention requirements.

 **SDS Rules Reference:** HLR_18 [cmats_snp] Partial derivation shall be avoided